Mahima012/8-Week-SQL-Challenge/Case Study #2 : Pizza Runner/README.md

 3. What was the most common exclusion?
 4. Generate an order item for each record in the customers_orders table in the format of one of the following:
    - Meat Lovers
-   b) Meat Lovers - Exclude Beef
+   - Meat Lovers - Exclude Beef
-   c) Meat Lovers - Extra Bacon
+   - Meat Lovers - Extra Bacon
-   d) Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers
+   - Meat Lovers - Exclude Cheese, Bacon - Extra Mushroom, Peppers
 6. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients
-   **.**For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
+   -For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"
 7. What is the total quantity of each ingredient used in all delivered pizzas sorted by most frequent first?